SANY Superintendent Dr. Tolga Hayali's message

 - School facility repairs and improvements to enable operation of schools to reduce risk of virus transmission and exposure to environmental health hazards, and to support student health needs.

-- Inspection, testing, maintenance, repair, replacement, and upgrade projects to improve the indoor air quality in school facilities, including mechanical and non-mechanical heating, ventilation, and air conditioning systems, filtering, purification and other air cleaning, fans, control systems, and window and door repair and replacement.
+- Inspection, testing, maintenance, repair, replacement, and upgrade projects to improve the indoor air quality in school facilities, including mechanical and non-mechanical heating, ventilation, and air conditioning systems, filtering, purification, and other air cleaning, fans, control systems, and window and door repair and replacement.

 - Developing strategies and implementing public health protocols including, to the greatest extent practicable, policies in line with guidance from the Centers for Disease Control and Prevention for the reopening and operation of school facilities to effectively maintain the health and safety of students, educators, and other staff.

-Maximizing in-person instruction time, Implementing evidence-based strategies to meet students’ social, emotional, mental health and academic needs.
+Maximizing in-person instruction time, Implementing evidence-based strategies to meet students’ social, emotional, mental health, and academic needs.

-Our plan includes needs to maximize in-person instruction time and provide social, emotional support through the 2021-2022 academic year and following school years with following implementations:
+Our plan includes needs to maximize in-person instruction time and provide social, emotional support through the 2021-2022 academic year and following school years with the following implementations:

 - Hiring new intervention teachers to work specifically with students who struggle with reading and math.
-Based upon evidence of successful implementation, funding for this position will be included in budget considerations for subsequent years, thereby allocating local funds once federal funds are no longer available.
+Based upon the evidence of successful implementation, funding for this position will be included in budget considerations for subsequent years, thereby allocating local funds once federal funds are no longer available.